 It has a strong and pleasant smell.

-True Morels like the Black Morel (photo on the left), the Common Morel or the Yellow Morel have often been confused.
+True Morels like the Black Morel (photo on the left), the Common Morel (Morchella vulgaris) or the Morel (Morchella esculenta) have often been confused.

 But true Morels have fully hollow caps covered in pits and ridges that form a honeycomb structure.
 In contrast the False Morel has an irregular convoluted cap with several hollow chambers inside.